ryanbrito/expenses-classifier-cs50-final-project/README.md

 # Expenses Panel
 ## Video Demo: [videotest](testtest)
 ## Description:
-Expenses Panel is a web application developed to get your expenses sheet (be it your bank extract or your personal monthly expenses sheet), automatically classify these expenses into main budget categories (or your own created ones), and build a dashboard for it.
+Expenses Panel is a web application developed to get your expense sheets (maybe your bank extract or your personal monthly expenses sheet), automatically classify these expenses into main budget categories (or your own created ones), and build a dashboard.
 As a result, it helps the user understand, organize, and plan their expenses more effectively.

 ### Features:
 * Automatically classify expenses into budget categories;
 * Automatically create expenses dashboard;
-* Creation of new categories;
+* Creation and edition of categories;
-* Edition of categories;

 ## How to Install and Run the Project:
 * Install and Use WSL Ubuntu for convenience;